 BEYOND REASONABLE DOUBT

 There is no legal definition of what “beyond reasonable doubt” means.
-The Courts leave it to the jury to use their own understanding of what reasonable doubt is.
-Juries are told at the end of a trial if they have a reasonable doubt about a defendant’s guilt, then their duty is to acquit, and find the defendant not guilty.
-They are also told if have no reasonable doubt about the defendant’s guilt, then their duty is to convict and find the defendant guilty.
+The Courts leave it to the jury to use their understanding of reasonable doubt.
+At the end of a trial, juries are told that they must acquit and find the defendant not guilty if they have a reasonable doubt about a defendant’s guilt.
+They are also told that they must convict and find the defendant guilty if they have no reasonable doubt about the defendant’s guilt.

 While there is no legal definition of “beyond reasonable doubt”, we know what it is not.
 For example, the following would not be “beyond reasonable doubt”:

-- It is very likely he/she did it.
+- It is very likely they did it.

-If you are charged with a criminal offence, the above 3 key pillars of our criminal justice system in Queensland can give you hope.
+If you are charged with a criminal offence, the standard of proof of “beyond reasonable doubt” should give you some hope.
 Just because the police or the prosecution say you did something, their opinion doesn’t count.
 The prosecution must prove beyond reasonable doubt that you committed the offence.
-As above, this is a very high standard they must meet.
+This is a very high standard they must meet.

 If you need help with

 (07) 3153 6215